The Lescombes Family

 We own and operate two D.H.
-Lescombes Winery & Bistro locations across New Mexico, located in Albuquerque and Las Cruces.
+Lescombes Winery & Bistro locations across New Mexico, located in Alamogordo, Albuquerque, and Las Cruces.
 Our winemaking team collaborated with our chef and the Lescombes family to create an extensive, epicurean-style menu that easily pairs with our wines.
 Our locations, also including our D.H.
-Lescombes Winery & Tasting Room in Deming, and Hervé Wine Bar in Santa Fe, are open for wine tastings 7 days a week and have an extensive inventory of wine for bottle and case sales.
+Lescombes Winery & Tasting Room in Deming, and Hervé Wine Bar in Santa Fe, are open for wine tastings and have an extensive inventory of wine for retail bottle and case sales.
 Come by and enjoy a uniquely New Mexican experience and enjoy the wines that are the favorite of many!